top of page

 American artist Mary Ellen Rosenbluth (1931-88) has left a legacy of remarkable creativity, encompassing an array of media, including oils, watercolors, charcoal, sculpture - and spans the world of mid-20th Century American art.

-Mary Ellen's talents were recognized with a medal from the Audubon Artists as well as on Madison Avenue in exhibits at the New York City Center Gallery, Knickerbacker Artists, as well as The Isselbacher Gallery, which sold several of her sculptures.
+Mary Ellen's talents were recognized with a medal from the Audubon Artists as well as on Madison Avenue in exhibits at the New York City Center Gallery, Knickerbocker Gallery, as well as The Isselbacher Gallery, which sold several of her sculptures.

 bottom of page